-This Pumpkin and Sweet Potato Soup is easy, comforting and full of flavour.
-Pumpkin, sweet potato, carrot and onion are roasted in the oven, then pureed to produce a smooth and creamy soup.
+This healthy Pumpkin and Sweet Potato Soup is easy, comforting and full of flavour.
+Pumpkin, sweet potato, carrot and onion are roasted, then pureed to produce a smooth and creamy soup.
+This butternut squash and sweet potato soup is naturally gluten-free, dairy-free and whole30 friendly, and can easily be made vegan too.
 Perfect for warming the whole family through winter.

-Friends, meet my favourite pumpkin soup recipe – my Roasted Pumpkin and Sweet Potato Soup.
+Friends, meet my favourite pumpkin soup recipe - my Pumpkin and Sweet Potato Soup.
+Or Butternut Squash and Sweet Potato Soup, as it's known to my American friends.

 It's filled with good-for-you ingredients.